ga-wdi-lessons/rails-api/readme.md

 ## Framing

-In this lesson you will learn how to build a Rails API from the scratch and create a back-end that serves up JSON, in addition the usual HTML views.
+In this lesson you will learn how to build a Rails API from scratch and create a back-end that serves up JSON, in addition the usual HTML views.
 We will be focusing almost entirely on the back-end itself.
 To test our API, we will be using a very useful program called Postman.

-## Introducing APIs (5 minutes / 0:05)
+## APIs (5 minutes / 0:05)

 <details>
   <summary><strong>What is an API?</strong></summary>